DevFacto/javascript-master-class/content/index.md

 ```

+__What is this doing under the hood you ask?__

+1. It creates a new object.
+The type of this object is `object`; equivalent to `{}`
+2. It sets this new object's internal, inaccessible, [[prototype]] property to be the constructor function's external, accessible, prototype object.
+3. It executes the constructor function, using the newly created object whenever this is mentioned.

 ###Closures

 > In computer science, a closure is a first-class function with free variables that are bound in the lexical environment.

 &mdash; Mark Thiessen, Computing Scientist, when he quoted [wikipedia](http://bit.ly/4Iou)

 Basically, JavaScript allows functions to reference variables outside their own scope.
-Doing so is similar to using parameters where parameters are bound to another scope.

 ```javascript
 var getPairFormatter= function(){